-All members of the Statutory Audit Board in 2018 are independent as required by article 414 paragraph 5 and are not in breach of any of the criteria for incompatibility as set out in article 414 A, paragraph 1, both of the Portuguese Companies Act.
-The Statutory Audit Board has carried out, in 2018, an assessment of the independence of its members, by obtaining an update on the written information previously provided on an individual basis.
+The majority of the members of the Statutory Audit Board are independent as required by article 414 paragraph 5 and are not in breach of any of the criteria for incompatibility as set out in article 414 A, paragraph 1, both of the Portuguese Companies Act.
+The Chairman of the Statutory Audit Board is independent, fulfilling thereby the requirement of Article 3, paragraph 2, subparagraph c) of Law no. 148/2017 of 9th September.

+The Statutory Audit Board has carried out, in 2019, an assessment of the independence of its members, by obtaining written information on an individual basis.

-33. Professional qualifications and curricular references of the members of the Statutory Audit Board b.Functioning
+33. Professional qualifications and curricular references of the members of the Statutory Audit Board b.
+Functioning